TheHive-Project/TheHiveDocs/TheHive4/README.md

 Starting from TheHive 4.0-RC1, the application stack has completely been reviewed.
 TheHive do not rely on Elasticsearch anymore to store its data and the backend has been rewritten to support graph database schema.

-TheHive is now supporting different data and files storages methods.
-However, even for a standalone server and for production uses, we strongly recommend:
+TheHive is now supporting different data and files storage methods.
+However, even for a standalone server and for production uses:

-- Using Apache Cassandra as a scalable and fault-tolerant database;
+- We strongly recommend using Apache Cassandra as a scalable and fault-tolerant database;

+- For files, local filesystem is a god and simple choice.

-- Using Apache Hadoop as a distributed filesystem to store files.
+For cluster configuration, we strongly recommends using Apache Hadoop as a distributed filesystem to store files.

-## To read before installation

-We strongly recommend using Cassandra and Hadoop even for standalone production servers.
-This way, if you change your mind building a clustered application, this will be easy to add nodes.
-We do not have any migration tools between databases and filesystems.

 ## Notes